stormkit-io/www-stormkit-io/content/docs/api--snippets.md

   <span>DELETE </span><span>/v1/snippets</span>
 </summary>

 Delete Snippets with the given ids.
+You can delete maximum `100` snippets at a time.

 ```typescript
 interface QueryString {